Bayouking1/DU-DamageReport/README.md

 *Created By Dorian Gray, Scion Interstellar*

-*Discord: Dorian Gray#2623 - InGame: DorianGray - GitHub: https://github.com/DorianTheGrey/DU-DamageReport*
+*Discord: Dorian Gray#2623 - InGame: DorianGray

 *Thanks to NovaQuark for creating the best MMO of the century.
 Thanks to Jericho, Dmentia and Archaegeo from DU Open Source Initiative for learning a lot about DU LUA from their fine scripts.
 Thanks to TheBlacklist for his testing and his many wonderful suggestions.
 SVG patterns by Hero Patterns.
 DU atlas data from Jayle Break.*